 1. Separate Browser

 Normal browsers such as Chrome or Safari cannot access the dark web.
 It is also not searchable using Google and other search engines.
-All dark web marketers should know that the dark web can only be accessed with a secure browser, like Tor or The Onion Router.
+All marketers should know that it can only be accessed with a secure browser, like Tor or The Onion Router.

 2. Not Just Illegal Activities

-And now those popular websites and platforms are moving into the dark web as well.
+And now those popular websites and platforms are moving into this dark side of the internet as well.
 Facebook unveiled its own .onion address in 2014, and news sites such as ProPublica and The New York Times have followed suit.

 Political parties use these sites for discussions and forums, and many of these communication vehicles contain active communities related to technology or games.
 These sites are used for privacy rather than for criminality.

 As a marketer, you have to know your audience and where they move.
 Go where they go.
 It is important that you understand the different demographic groups within the dark web.
 For instance, tech-savvy audiences might move to the dark side of the internet as they place great importance on privacy.

 Marketers must try to understand their target audience present on such dark websites, as this is the only way they can gather helpful insights on how those audiences might use the product/service they’re advertising.

 Hackers can easily break your marketing walls.
 Fraud, malware, and hacks are common on the dark web.
 So, as a marketer, you need to work with cybersecurity personnel to remain safe.